abdulmoizniazi/my-commands/README.md

-This is a repo that contains helping commands
+This is a repo that contains helping commands.